JonathanSum/JonathanSum/README.md

-Don't forget to check out my projects and repo in below👇 For example, coloring with deeplearning.
+Don't forget to check out my projects and repo in below👇 For example, coloring with deeplearning, or possible NLP and Graph NN in future.